guillecarrillo/proteoparc/documentation/tutorial.md

 2.  **Internet connection.** During the usage of the pipeline it's important to have a stable internet connection.
 The download time will be affected by this and the performance of the pipeline will be affected by this.

 3.  **Anaconda software**.
 Anaconda (or just Conda) is an environment management system that allows you to quickly install, run, and update packages and their dependencies.
-The user can easily download this software [here](https://www.anaconda.com/download).
+The user can easily download this software [here](https://www.anaconda.com/download), we extremely recommend to reboot the system after the download.
 You can check if Conda is installed in your computer just typing `conda` in your terminal.

 4.  **Git software**.
 Git is a software that allows the user to work with file repositories and download software from GitHub.
 It can be easily downloaded from [here](https://git-scm.com).
 As in the previous step, you can check if Git is installed in your computer just typing `git` in your terminal.